ZhianMai/Multi-threading-in-Java/README.md

 the producer if the buffer is full.
 It allows producer and consumer run concurrently and avoid useless inquiry that rejecting producer and returning null to consumer.

+#### 3.2.5 Using Explicit Lock :link:[link](src/johnston/thread/thread_safety_and_locking/consumer_producer/ExplicitLockConsumingProducing.java)
+Using ReentrantLock which is a explicit lock to ensure thread-safety.
+It uses Java lightweight lock (spinlock) to block threads instead of heavyweight lock.

 ### 3.3 JUC Atomic Variable
 Package java.util.concurrent.atomic provides several atomic variables to guard thread-safety.
 They use volatile variable and java lightweight lock to ensure no data racing.
 Lightweight lock is optimistic lock which use spin lock to block the waiting threading.